Laser Peripheral Iridotomy (LPI)

 How often will I be seen after the laser procedure?

-You will see your doctor about 2 weeks after the laser for the first visit and your physicians will tell you about your next visits.
+You will see your doctor about 2 weeks after the laser for the first visit and your physician will tell you about your next visits.

 What eye drops will I use after the laser procedure?

-Steroid drops will be prescribed to alleviate any soreness or inflammation inside your eye.
+Steroid drops will be prescribed to alleviate any soreness or inflammation inside your eye(s).

 Can I stop my glaucoma drops after the laser procedure?